nextstrain/nextclade/docs/user/nextclade-web.md

 ![Alignment view](assets/web_alignment.png)

-You can zoom into a gene by clicking on the respective gene at the bottom.
+You can zoom into a gene by clicking on the respective gene at the bottom, or selecting the gene of interest from the dropdown at the top.

 ![Select Gene](assets/web_click-gene.png)